grafana/mimir/docs/configuration/config-file-reference.md

 ### `query_range_config`

-The `query_range_config` configures the query splitting and caching in the Cortex query-frontend.
+The `query_range_config` configures the query splitting and caching in the query-frontend.

 ```yaml
 # Split queries by an interval and execute in parallel, 0 disables it.
 You